umer0114/angular-upgrade/README.md

-<b>Development with angular-phonecat</b>

-The following docs describe how you can test and develop this application further.
+<b>AngularJS to Angular Migration using phone-cat project</b>

+This is a 3-stepped process of migrating an AngularJS app completely to Angular.
+The steps are as follows:
+1. Clone Angular phone-cat
+2. Hybrid application using ngUpgrade
+3. Complete removal of AngularJS

+The instructions and steps followed over here are from the offocial Angular upgrade guide: https://angular.io/guide/upgrade

 <b>Installing Dependencies</b>

-The application relies upon various JS libraries, such as AngularJS and jQuery, and Node.js tools, such as Karma and Protractor.
-You can install these by running:
+The application relies upon various JS libraries, such as AngularJS/Angular/Jquery etc. You can install these by running:

 `npm install`

+<b>Compilation</b>

 The application is a hybrid of Angular and AngularJs and relies on typescript.
 For typescript compilation run:

 `npm run tsc`

-This will also download the AngularJS files needed for the current step of the tutorial and copy them to app/lib.

-Most of the scripts described below will run this automatically but it doesn't do any harm to run it whenever you like.

-Note copying the AngularJS files from node_modules to app/lib makes it easier to serve the files by a web server.

-Running the Application during Development
-Run npm start.
+<b>Execution</b>

+This application relies on http-server.
+You can run it using:

+`npm start`

 Navigate your browser to http://localhost:8000/ to see the application running.